Azure/Metrics-Advisor-for-Equipment.github.io/docs/03-Creating a model and dataset.md

 - Max character limit: 200 characters.

-- Valid characters are: 0-9, a-z, A-Z and it should be start with alphabet.
+- Valid characters are: 0-9, a-z, A-Z, _(underscore),and -(hyphen) and it should be start with alphabet.

 - Make sure that you don't have any duplicated names.